intelowlproject/IntelOwl/docs/source/Installation.md

 * Kibana (*optional*): GUI for Elastic Search.
 We provide a saved configuration with dashboards and visualizations.
 * Flower (*optional*): Celery Management Web Interface

-All these components are managed via docker-compose.
+All these components are managed via `docker compose`.

 ## Deployment Preparation